UniAgent-CyberPhysicalAssets/cps.asset.crazyflie/controller/cf.PyControl/README.md

 ----

 Technically, this service implements the *state machine pattern* to model and execute basic drone operations such as **TakeOff**, **Landing**, **Navigate**, BatteryCheck, MotorCheck, and so forth.
-The state machine, i.e., the drone actions, is accessible via a RESTful API (see [Overview](#overview)), which makes it easy to integrate cf.PyControl with other systems or user interfaces.
+The drone actions are accessible via a RESTful API (see [Overview](#overview)), which makes it easy to integrate cf.PyControl with other systems or user interfaces.
 Here, the state machine of the Crazyflie 2.X is specified as described in ["Drone Software Controller Specification"](Development.md#drone-software-controller-specification).
 Note that this is a custom design choice.
 It is general enough to be used in different use cases and applications.